Skip to content

 • There are appropriate additional tests that demonstrate that your PR works as intended.

 • The documentation is updated, if necessary.
 For new features you should add an entry in assets/chezmoi.io/docs/user-guide/ and a complete description in assets/chezmoi.io/docs/reference/.
 See the website for instructions on how to build and view a local version of the documentation.
+By default, chezmoi will panic if a flag is undocumented or a long help is missing for a command.
+You can disable this panic during development by setting the environment variable CHEZMOIDEV to ignoreflags=1,ignorehelp=1.
+Once you have documented the command and its flags, run make generate to generate the embedded documentation.

 • All generated files are up to date.
 You can ensure this by running make generate and including any modified files in your commit.